securego/gosec/README.md

 ```

 ### Autofix vulnerabilities
 gosec can suggest fixes based on AI.
 To use this feature, please provide the following two parameters `ai-api-provider` and `ai-api-key`.
 In the current version, gosec only supports gemini.
+[How to create gemini key.](https://ai.google.dev/gemini-api/docs/api-key)

 ```bash
 gosec -ai-api-provider="your_provider" -ai-api-key="your_key" ./...